freddiehaddad/feline.nvim/README.md

 experience.

 The author of `feline.nvim` has stepped down from maintaining this project.
-This fork aims to server as the new home for this plugin per [reddit discussion](https://www.reddit.com/r/neovim/comments/116av04/comment/j99m5hj/?context=3).
+This fork aims to serve as the new home for this plugin per [reddit discussion](https://www.reddit.com/r/neovim/comments/116av04/comment/j99m5hj/?context=3).

 ## Features